scrapinghub/autoextract-poet/docs/enrich.rst

 It is a good idea to pack all the extraction logic within its own page object.
 Let's do so.
-We are going to create a new page object ``UPCProductPage`` that will depend on both ``AutoExtractWebPage`` (by inheritance) and ``AutoExtractProductPage`` (by membership).
+We are going to create a new page object ``ToScrapeProductPage`` that will depend on both ``AutoExtractWebPage`` (by inheritance) and ``AutoExtractProductPage`` (by membership).

 .. code-block:: python

-    class UPCProductPage(AutoExtractWebPage):
+    class ToScrapeProductPage(AutoExtractWebPage):

         product_page: AutoExtractProductPage